ICESAT-2HackWeek/learning-resources/docs/about/howtocontribute.md

 7. This would redirect you to a template, where you need to describe the changes in your Pull request.
 Mention the title and description of the change and click on 'Create Pull Request' button.
 8. Post this, you just have to wait and watch!
 If your pull request gets approved, then Congratulations! you made a contribution to open source :D

-We are extending an open invitation to anyone to join the COVID-19 Community Project experimenting with GeoHealth project integration to contribute and visualize data to Flatten the Curve March 23 - April 16.
-More information on this will be available soon.